commitdev/docs/docs/eps/ep-expectations.md

 ### Participation and Attendance Expectations

-While you’re in matchmaking, you are required to attend all All-Hand meetings and learning sessions.
+While you’re in matchmaking, you are required to attend all All-Hands meetings and learning sessions.
 If something urgent comes up and you are unable to attend, please notify the team.

-### How Quickly Can You Expect to be Matched and Start a Pilot with a Startup Partner (SP)?
+### How Quickly You Can Expect to be Matched and Start a Pilot with a Startup Partner (SP)

 Our goal is to match you with an SP within 14 days of your start date.
 This gives you enough time to onboard and complete your HOP before getting started on exciting new work.